Meet the Board

 A significant part of our education effort has been our Diocesan Convocation of Church Musicians.
 Starting in 1990, we have annually organized day-long seminars for our musicians, featuring leaders in liturgy and music from around the country.

-The Church Musicians Guild of Buffalo is a local chapter of the National Association of Pastoral Musicians.
-Our membership includes organists, choir directors, singers, instrumentalists, clergy and many others involved in music ministries throughout the Buffalo Diocese.
+The membership of the Church Musicians Guild of Buffalo includes organists, choir directors, singers, instrumentalists, clergy and many others involved in music ministries throughout the Buffalo Diocese.

 The Church Musicians' Guild was founded in 1945 by a group of visionary musicians and clergy who recognized a need for education among the church musicians of the time.
 Their work focused on chant and organ playing skills.
 They created the Catholic Choir Masters Guild and attracted church musicians eager to improve their choirs.